IBM/cp4i-deployment-samples/EventEnabledInsurance/post-load-test-readme.md

 <br /><br />

 # Checking the Queue
-- Assuming that the Integration server `ace-db-writer-int-srv-eei` is running fine, you should be able to see messages appearing disappearing from the `Quote` Queue in MQ Console on pressing the refresh icon.
+- Assuming that the Integration server `ace-db-writer-int-srv-eei` is running fine, you should be able to see messages appearing and disappearing from the `Quote` Queue in MQ Console on pressing the refresh icon.
 These messages are being added in the Postgres database table `db_cp4i1_sor_eei` by `ace-db-writer-int-srv-eei`.
 <br /><br />

 # Checking the logs for the Integration Server